What is gestational diabetes?

 During pregnancy, more fat is stored in your body, you take in more calories, and you may get less exercise.
 All of these things can make your blood sugar (glucose) levels higher than normal and possibly lead to gestational diabetes.

 As the placenta grows, it makes more of the hormones.
 The risk for insulin resistance becomes greater.
 Normally your pancreas is able to make more insulin to overcome insulin resistance.
-But if it cannot make enough to overcome the effects of the placenta’s hormones, you can develop gestational diabetes.
+But if it can't make enough to overcome the effects of the placenta’s hormones, you can develop gestational diabetes.

 Who is at risk for gestational diabetes?